FenixProtocol/fenix-core/docs/integration/voter_compound_emission/CompoundEmissionExtension_IntegrationForKeeper.md

 - Keepers must ensure that all parameters in `ClaimParams` are correct and aligned with the users' configurations.
 - Proper gas estimation should be performed before calling the batch function to avoid out-of-gas errors.
-- Each user’s configuration and target locks will dictate how the claimed emissions are processed and distributed into veNFTs.
+- Each user’s configuration will dictate how the claimed emissions are split into veNFT locks and bribe pools.
+- The `CompoundEmissionExtensionUpgradeable` contract automatically validates gauge liveness and other constraints during execution.